antpass79/tic-tac-toe-server/README.md

 ### Setup and Run the Agent

-The prerequisite to run the agent is to have installed on your computer python 3.6.
-After a short search on Google you can find and install it.

 The following commands have to run under the folder server\agent through a cmd prompt with administrative privileges.

     pip install virtualenv